1335 ON THE IMPORTANCE OF JUNK 03-20-26

 There’s a candle-stick-phone with a new-fangled dial,

-(new-fangled for its time).
+new-fangled for its time.

-Bell Telephone’s infrastructure progress leaving it to stand,
+leaving it to stand,

 only, as a dust collector…

-to recall a time when, in my early childhood,
+to recall a time when,

-this relic might still work if you might remember
+this relic might still function

 TU-2-9888